 I first ran across Cernovich in the summer of 2015.
 I had just gotten a job 400 miles away from home after a long and depressing bout of unemployment.
 Believe me, as a husband and a father, there is no worse feeling than not being able to provide for your family.

-I found the writing on Danger and Play to be unique and motivating.
+I found the writing on Danger and Play to be unique and motivating, even a bit edgy.
 Reading Cernovich made me want to get up and do stuff, stuff that had laid dormant within me for so long as I moved from unfulfilling job to unfulfilling job, stuff like music, writing, art, fitness . . .
 I wish I had this book years ago.

 And so I read Danger and Play regularly and followed Cernovich on Twitter, and before I knew it the message that he had been trying to impart started to sink in.
 We make our own destiny.
 The world is fun and is there for the taking.
 There is always opportunity, especially in hardship.
+You’ve just got to keep moving.
 And perhaps his most important point of all:

 You are in control.